 Prominently displayed house numbers are essential.
-They assist in the efficient delivery of mail and other services and aid the speedy location of an address in the event of an emergency.
+They assist in the efficient delivery of mail and other services and aid in the speedy location of an address in the event of an emergency.

 Displaying house numbers